-Jone Johnson Lewis is a humanist clergyperson, writer, coach, and teacher who has researched women's history around the world and in different eras.
+Jone Johnson Lewis is a humanist minister, writer, coach, and teacher who has researched women's history around the world and in different eras.
 Within women's history, Jone has a special interest in 19th century social reform and religion.

 In addition to writing about women's history for Thoughtco.com and its predecessor, About.com, since 1999, Jone's experience in women's history includes teaching on the topic of women in religious history as an adjunct faculty member at Meadville/Lombard Theological School.
 Jone brings, as well, her perspective as a participant in many facets of the women's movement since the late 1960s.
 She has lectured on such topics as "Is There a Feminist Ethics?", "Women's Leadership," "Unitarian and Universalist Women," and "Women of Ethical Culture"; on key women including Julia Ward Howe, Eleanor Roosevelt, Harriet Tubman, Anna Garlin Spencer, and Lydia Maria Child; and on male feminists Frederick Douglass and T. W. Higginson.